huntdatacenter/docs/docs/README.md

 These pages contains official user documentation on our services.
 The content is aimed at lab users and coordinators.

-Read our [eBook](https://assets.hdc.ntnu.no/assets/ebook-hunt-cloud-services.pdf) and visit our [HUNT Cloud](https://www.ntnu.edu/mh/huntcloud) pages for general information on our services, and see our [Ting reports](/tingweek/#reports) for detailed updates on our activities.
+Read our [eBook](https://assets.hdc.ntnu.no/assets/ebook-hunt-cloud-services.pdf) and visit our [HUNT Cloud](https://www.ntnu.edu/mh/huntcloud) pages for general information on our services, and see our [ting reports](/tingweek/#reports) for detailed updates on our activities.

 ::: tip New services model